The Ultimate Travel Guide to Zadar, Croatia

 For the luxury life lovers, I recommend Apartment Bruno – a beachfront apartment, very modern and stylish.
 It is a 2 bedroom apartment, very spacious, with a hot tub.
 The perfect place to take amazing photos with a glass of champagne!

-For groups, check this 3 bedroom apartment, located very close to the city’s main points of interest and with plenty of space for all your friends!
+For groups, check out this 3 bedroom apartment, located very close to the city’s main points of interest and with plenty of space for all your friends!

 Booking.com